 The parable leaves me with questions ringing in my ear; I imagine them (coming from you and from me) as they cascade forth:

-– what is this? why are we reading it? no reason to beat around the bush, get to the basics: is there some purpose in reading this? what am I supposed to do with this?
+what is this? why are we reading this parable? no reason to beat around the bush, get to the point: is there some purpose in reading this? what am I supposed to do with this?

-– another cut at it: what can I carry with me from this reading of “Before the Law”? is there something I need to learn about literary reading by working with this parable?
+another cut at it: what can I carry with me from this reading of “Before the Law”? is there something I need to learn about literary reading by working with this parable?

 off stage (left): what is The Law? is this supposed to be a “symbol” or something? a “symbol” of what? why are literary folks always so enamored with symbols?

 The curtain slowly begins to descend on our little parable, but the questions still tumble forth:

-– what is a parable? how does one of these things work? (what did you know about parables before you read this one?)
+what is a parable? how does one of these things work?
+(I suspect you knew a thing or two about parables before you read this one.
+Ah, caught you.)

-– what, if anything, do you have to say about Kafka’s little parable? (and what would you think about someone who might try to “interpret” it? isn’t just “reading” it enough?)
+what, if anything, do you want to say about Kafka’s little parable? (and why say anything? isn’t “reading” it enough?)

 does it matter (and how) in your reading of the Kafka parable that you happen to be a law student?